neobliviscaris/getting-cleaning-data-cp/CodeBook.md

 ### Test data frame ###

-Build a data frame for the test data with the following structure
+The goal was to build a data frame for the test data with the following structure:

 full_test_data     | description
 -------------------|:---------------------------------------------